Last Updated: November 30th, 2023

 When you have diabetes, a life insurance company may automatically classify your application at a higher risk level because statistics show people with diabetes tend to die at earlier ages.

 This increased risk could increase premiums or possibly lead underwriters to deny you coverage.

 By controlling those variables — and by keeping your diabetes under control — you can increase your chances of finding great coverage and lowering your insurance premiums.

-Other Health Factors to Control
+Other Health Factors to Control with Diabetes

 Many other variables impact your premiums and your eligibility for coverage.
 Especially when you need a coverage amount only medically underwritten coverage can offer.

-Depending on your overall health right now, you may need to make some long-term lifestyle changes to make the following improvements.
+Depending on your overall health, you may need to make some long-term lifestyle changes to make the following improvements.

 If you’re serious about unlocking great coverage, they should pay off: